kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ## 2. Starting Kafka

-You can start Kafka with the following command.
+You can start Kafka in a docker container by running ```sh 02_kafka.sh```

+It depends on Zookeeper container, so please run the commands in order.

+The shell script is written for mac OS, you may need to modify, see below.

+The command being executed is..
 ```
 docker run -it --rm --name kafka -p 9092:9092 -e ADVERTISED_HOST_NAME=<YOUR_HOSTNAME_OR_IP_ADDRESS> --link zookeeper:zookeeper quay.io/debezium/kafka:2.7
 ```